But I finally, I said, to hell with this discretionary versus non-discretionary spending stuff.

 Off to a rousing start.

-Brand new busy broadcast week.
+A brand new busy broadcast week.

-I didn't get a chance to talk much about NBC and the Hillary Clinton miniseries that they're planning, and they're not the only one.
+I didn't get a chance to talk much about NBC and the Hillary Clinton mini-series that they're planning, and they're not the only one.

-Thank you as always, folks, for being with us.
+Thank you, as always, folks, for being with us.

-It's always a pleasure, and I look forward to being right back here with you same time tomorrow.
+It's always a pleasure, and I look forward being right back here with you same time tomorrow.